timthepost/libsplinter/docs/README.md

 }
 ```

----
+***All of the public API functions are tested rigorously in `splinter_test.c`; see this
+simple procedural file for working code using any/all of the implemented methods.***

-## Advanced Usage - Auto Vacuum (Auto-scrubbing)
+## Auto Vacuum (Auto-scrubbing) And Lock-Free Methodology

-Libsplinter uses a single value region and stores offsets for recalling specific values by key.
+Libsplinter uses a single value region and stores offsets for recalling specific values
+by key.
 Value slots can be up to a configurable length, typically 4k.
-By default, splinter zeros out the entire 4k prior to every update, so that writes that are smaller than the current occupied size don't leave fragments old values behind, becaus they aren't large enough to overwrite them completely.
+By default, splinter
+zeros out the entire 4k prior to every update, so that writes that are smaller than the
+current occupied size don't leave fragments old values behind, becaus they aren't large
+enough to overwrite them completely.

-This is the default because, for LLM workloads, even a slight nonzero chance of stale data leaking back into active keys and corrupting training or context is unnacceptable.
-Those piping LLM workflows are also using serializiation and protocols _that are easy to test for tearing_ but _extremely difficult to test for staleness or leakage_ In most cases, LLM workflows _want_ torn reads because they're easier to spot.
+This is the default because, for LLM workloads, even a slight nonzero chance of stale data
+leaking back into active keys and corrupting training or context is unnacceptable.
+Those
+piping LLM workflows are also using serializiation and protocols _that are easy to test
+for tearing_ but _extremely difficult to test for staleness or leakage_ In most cases,
+LLM workflows _want_ torn reads because they're easier to spot.

-The circumstances under which torn reads can happen aren't even a supported use case, but if you have any kind of synchronization issues where threads flip from being readers to writers erroneously, it becomes likely enough to happen accidentally that I coded defensively against it.
+The circumstances under which torn reads can happen aren't even a supported use case,
+but if you have any kind of synchronization issues where threads flip from being readers
+to writers erroneously, it becomes likely enough to happen accidentally that I coded
+defensively against it.

-So, in "Facebook / Anthropic" scale levels (which we're not even designed to serve), you can turn
+So, in "Facebook / Anthropic" scale levels (which we're not even designed to serve),
-off the extra `memset()` call and get zero torn read guarantee instead of no leak guarantee:
+you can turn off the extra `memset()` call and get insignificant torn reads instead
+of no leak guarantee:

 `splinter_set_av(0);`